- Home

 Learn More

-Creating a Diverse, Equitable and Inclusive Workforce
+Creating a Dynamic, Innovative and Skilled Workforce

 RILA is devoted to ensuring retailers have access to the tools, research, and benchmarking to improve policies around DE&I.